paimoe/rugbyguide_content/content/posts/start.md

 There are many parts to the game.
 Scrums, mauls, lineouts, kicks "taken back in", but most of these details are not important to *enjoying* the game for the first time.
 However, for a quick explanation:

 - **Scrums** are used to restart play after a minor infringement.
 The forwards from each team bind together and push against each other.
-The ball is put in the middle and hooked backwards.
+The ball is put in the middle and hooked backwards. {{< glossary scrum >}}
 - **Rucks** happen after a tackle is made.
 Both teams try to secure the ball.
-Keep an eye on the halfback in each case to see who has gained control.
+Keep an eye on the halfback in each case to see who has gained control. {{< glossary ruck >}}
 - **Lineouts** restart play after the ball goes out along the sideline.
-The forwards compete to secure a ball that is thrown down the middle.
+The forwards compete to secure a ball that is thrown down the middle. {{< glossary lineout >}}

 ## Objectives
 Each team tries to get to the end of the field they are facing. **The team with the ball is attacking, and the other team is defending.**